pylipp/pydartz/README.md

 ## Usage

-Simply type `pydarts` (with the virtualenv activated) and following the instructions on screen.
+For playing, simply type `pydarts` (with the virtualenv activated) and following the instructions on screen.

+For displaying player statistics, type `pydarts --stats <player_name>`.

+Also, see the output of `pydarts --help`.

 Have fun!